Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links.

-One of our favorite features with this Quantum Dot technology TV set is its sound and volume controls.
-It uses an Active Voice Amplifier, which takes in your home’s background noise and adjusts on-screen voices to make it easier to hear.
-That, combined with multiple speaker placement on the TV, makes this one of the better sounding Quantum technology TV sets we’ve tested.
+One of our favorite features of this Quantum Dot technology TV set is its sound and volume controls.
+It uses an Active Voice Amplifier, which takes in your home’s background noise and adjusts on-screen voices to make them easier to hear.
+That, combined with multiple speaker placements on the TV, makes this one of the better-sounding Quantum technology TV sets we’ve tested.
 Imagine this TV with a soundbar!
 It’s why we’ve designated it the best sounding TV on this list.

 Award: BEST FOR APPLE FANS

-WHY WE LIKE IT: This best TV for bright rooms comes with sharp 4K resolution (UHD) and built-in Apple Airplay, a great choice for Apple die-hards who skip out on Alexa and Google Assistant.
+WHY WE LIKE IT: This best TV for bright rooms comes with a sharp 4K resolution (UHD) and built-in Apple Airplay, a great choice for Apple die-hards who skip out on Alexa and Google Assistant.

-This best TV for bright room offers really sharp images using a 4K QuadCore processor, which offers four times the processing power of a standard HDTV.
-Plus, it is one of the better sounding TVs we’ve tested, with Bluetooth Surround Ready compatibility, which allows users to connect up to two speakers for a more immersive experience.
+This best TV for bright rooms offers really sharp images using a 4K QuadCore processor, which offers four times the processing power of a standard HDTV.
+Plus, it is one of the better-sounding TVs we’ve tested, with Bluetooth Surround Ready compatibility, which allows users to connect up to two speakers for a more immersive experience.

 One of our favorite features of this TV is its compatibility with Apple Airplay 2 and Homekit, which allow users to stream content directly from Apple devices onto the big screen.
 Of course, it also comes with Hey Google and Alexa built-in, but if you want to use Alexa hands-free, you have to enable the LG ThinQ skill in your Alexa app.
 Our only knock is that the screen is not high-range OLED, which runs up to four times the amount of pixels for a brighter and wider contrast picture.
 However, it is serviceable enough as a No. 1 TV option for your home.
 If a 43-inch TV isn’t cutting it for you, consider the best 70-inch TV instead.

 Award: BEST INTERFACE

-WHY WE LIKE IT: This best TV for bright rooms offers 1080-pixel, full-HD resolution, and is Roku-compatible, great for people who prioritize access to streaming content than actual picture quality.
+WHY WE LIKE IT: This best TV for bright rooms offers 1080-pixel, full-HD resolution, and is Roku-compatible, great for people who prioritize access to streaming content over actual picture quality.